 Figure5.
 Another example of transparency, on the policy page describe how the user data is collected.

-Diversity, was assessed allowing user receive random recommendations that he never watched (see figure 6), it can be a new genre or a new movie unrelated to any similarity with movies or users.
-In the login screen the user can chose if they value most his previous experiences compare to others and if he likes most new content or liked content (i.e similar that what he has watched) (see figure2).
+Diversity, was assessed allowing user receive random recommendations that he never watched before(see figure 6).
+This could be a new genre or a new movie unrelated to any similarity with movies or users.
+In the login screen the user can chose if the previous experiences are valued more than other users experience and if new content is preferred over liked content (i.e similar that what he has watched) (see figure2).